24009620/Obby/README.md

 # Obby
-An obstacle course made with Ursina
+A 3D obstacle course made with Ursina

 *HOW TO RUN*